 When the CORE and MAIN converters are disabled, due to an UVLO, BATT_COVER or OVERTEMP condition, it is possible to actively pull down the outputs.
-This feature is disabled per default and is individually enabled through the VDCDC1 and VDCDC2 registers in the serial interface.
-When this feature is enabled, the core and main outputs are discharged by a 400- Ω (typical) load.
+This feature is disabled per default and is individually enabled via the VDCDC1 and VDCDC2 registers in the serial interface.
+When this feature is enabled, the core and main outputs are discharged by a $400-\Omega$ (typical) load.

-7.3.2.7 Power Good Monitoring
+7.3.2.7 Power-Good Monitoring

-Both the MAIN and CORE converters have power good comparators.
+Both the MAIN and CORE converters have power-good comparators.
 Each comparator indicates when the relevant output voltage has dropped 10% below its target value, with 5% hysteresis.
-The outputs of these comparators are available in the REGSTATUS register through the serial interface.
+The outputs of these comparators are available in the REGSTATUS register via the serial interface.
 A maskable interrupt is generated when any voltage rail drops below the 10% threshold.
 The comparators are disabled when the converters are disabled.
+The status of the power-good comparator for VMAIN is used to generate the RESPWRON signal.